tunroam/paper/intersection_proposal_report/140related.md

 [@klasnja2009]
 However, we will use the protocols available on modern clients.

-WPA3 (Wi-Fi Protected Access) protects clients privacy by preventing other users of the AP from being able to see their traffic.
+Wi-Fi Protected Access version 3 (WPA3) protects clients privacy by preventing other users of the AP from being able to see their traffic.
 However, this does not prevent the AP provider from eavesdropping.
 Our research will use a VPN tunnel,